-However, in any of the above cases, Your employer can choose not to automatically enrol you if:
+Your employer can choose not to automatically enrol you if:

-you had opted out of the LGPS less than 12 months prior to the date you would have been automatically enrolled in the job, or
+you opted out of the L G P S less than 12 months before the date they are due to automatically enrol you, ie the automatic enrolment date, or

-notice to terminate employment has been given before the end of the period of 6 weeks beginning with what would have been automatically enrolled in the job, or
+you or your employer gives notice to end the employment before or shortly after the automatic enrolment date, or

-your employer has reasonable grounds to believe that, on what would have been the date they would have automatically enrolled you, you hold Primary Protection, Enhanced Protection, Fixed Protection, Fixed Protection 2014, or Individual Protection 2014, Fixed Protection 2016 or Individual Protection 2016 (see the section on Tax Controls and Your LGPS Benefits), or
+your employer has reasonable grounds to believe that, on what would have been the automatic enrolment date, you hold Primary Protection, Enhanced Protection, Fixed Protection, Fixed Protection 2014, Individual Protection 2014, Fixed Protection 2016 or Individual Protection 2016.

-you hold office as a director of the company by which you are employed,

-you are a member of a limited liability partnership (LLP), have earnings payable by the LLP but you are not treated for income tax purposes as being employed by the LLP.

 What do I pay?

+You will pay contributions on pensionable pay at your contribution rate.

-The rate of contributions you pay is based on how much you are paid.
-There is a 5 tier contribution system with your contributions based on how much of your pensionable pay falls into each tier.
-If you elect for the 50/50 section of the scheme you would pay half the rates listed below.
-When you join and every April afterwards, your employer will decide your contribution rate.
-Your employer must also review your contribution rate if you have a permanent material change to your terms and conditions of employment during the Scheme year which affects your pensionable pay
+Your contribution rate depends on how much you are paid, but it’s currently between 5.5% and 12%.
+There are five-tiers, with your contributions based on how much of your pensionable pay falls into each tier.
+When you join, and every April after, your employer will decide your rate.
+If your terms and conditions permanently change which affects your pay during the year, your employer may need to review your rate.
+If you elect for the 50/50 section, you would pay half the rates listed in the table below.

+Normally, you will pay contributions on the pensionable pay you receive (if any).
+However, from June 2018, if you are away on reduced pay or unpaid authorised leave (other than sick leave or injury leave) for a continuous period of less than 31 days, you will pay contributions on the pensionable pay you would have received had you not been away.
+If you are away on reserve forces leave, you will pay on the assumed pensionable pay.

-Here are the tiers that apply from April 2018:
+Here are the tiers that apply from April 2020.

+Table 1: Contribution bands for 2020/21